-An Intramedullary Nail or Rod, is generally a metal rod, surgically embedded into the cavity of the bone; it has long been used to treat fractures of the longer bones in the human body.
-Gerhard Küntscher was accredited for its first application in 1939, to treat soldiers, returning from World War 2 with femur fractures; treatment for which, at that time, was limited to traction or plaster; both systems which required long periods of inactivity.
-This invention enabled the patients to return to activity within a matter of weeks, as the load of the bone is a shared with the nail, rather than just supporting the bone, as in an external fixator system.
+An Intramedullary Nail or Rod, is generally a metallic nail type rod device which is surgically embedded within the bone cavity, during a Limb Lengthening Surgery by LON Methodology.
+In the past, this technique had been employed by medical practitioners in order to treat fractures of the long bones in the human body.
+The medical pioneer, Gerhard Kuntscher, who was born in 1939, had to treat soldiers who were returning from World War 2 with femur fractures.
+But the treatment available at that time was limited to traction or plaster; both systems required long periods of inactivity and hence prolonged recovery periods.
+His invention of the intramedullary nail had enabled his patients to return to the activity within a week, as well as having faster bone healing.

-- The greatest advantage of the LON method is that the duration of the whole process is reduced, in comparison, to the classical methods, thereby vastly increasing the comfort of the patient and achieving positive results in much shorter periods of time.
+- The greatest advantage of the LON method is that the duration of the process is reduced, in comparison, to the classical methods, and the results of the patient.

-- This positive outlook, generally, reflects more positively to patient psychology due to the fact of the quick removal of the devices.
+- This positive outlook, generally, reflects more positively on patient psychology.

-- You don’t need to use a wheelchair for the first months like with a motorized nail.
-Patients usually begin to walk using support from the second day.
+- You don’t need a motorized nail.
+Patients usually begin to walk.

 - The duration of the surgical operation is longer in comparison to classical surgeries.

-- Generally, prices and costs are a little higher more than classical methods, because of the usage of intramedullary nails.
+- Generally, prices and costs are higher than classical methods, because of the usage of intramedullary nails.

 How many scars would remain on my leg, after the lengthening process is complete?

-It is equivalent to the conventional methods ( Ilizarov or Holy-Fix) in terms of postoperative scars.
+It is equivalent to the conventional methods ( Ilizarov or Holyfix ) in terms of postoperative scars.
 While some people may find the scars disturbing, others may find them too insignificant to notice and worry about.
-Nevertheless, those patients who would like to get rid of scars, can easily have them erased with the help of a simple plastic surgery.
+Nevertheless, those patients who would like to get rid of scars can easily have them removed with a minor plastic surgery operation.

 What is the maximum recommended amount of lengthening?

-How much limb lengthening surgery costs with LON method?
+Limb lengthening surgery costs with the LON method?

-While this system is much more expensive than “Holy-Fix” methodology, it is much cheaper than automated and internal only intramedullary nail (PRECISE) methodology.
-At the moment, leg lengthening with LON method costs around 24,000 EUR.
-(May 2019)
+While this system is much more expensive than the “Holyfix” methodology, it is much cheaper than an automated and internal-only intramedullary nail (PRECICE) methodology.

-Furthermore, for a complete healthy and smooth limb lengthening experience, we provide the following facilities, which are included in the total price:
+Also, for a completely healthy and smooth limb lengthening experience, we provide the following facilities, which are included in the total price:

-- Meeting and greeting our patients at the airports, including all transportation to the hotels & hospitals
+- Meeting and greeting our patients at the airports, including transportation to the hotel & hospital

-- Accommodation in a 5-star hotel (1 to 3 days)
+- Accommodation in a 5-star hotel (1 day)

-- Complimentary Istanbul tour, including historical and touristic visits, boat tours and meals in our famous Turkish restaurants
+- Complimentary Istanbul tour, including historical and touristic visits, boat tour, and meals in our famous Turkish restaurants

 - All necessary medical examinations and tests before the surgical operation